 Game, set, match!
 The 2020 Wimbledon Championships will begin on Monday, June 29, and end on Sunday, July 12, at London’s All England Lawn Tennis & Croquet Club in the United Kingdom.

 The nearest airport to Wimbleton for private jets is London Heathrow (LHR) which is 10.6 miles away.
 However, other nearby airports include London City (LCY) at 12.4 miles away and London Gatwick (LGW) at 19.5 miles away.
 Meanwhile, London Luton (LTN) is 31.7 miles away while London Stansted (STN) is 37.6 miles away.
 You can also fly by private helicopter to Ham Polo Club, just 6 miles from Wimbledon.

 The 2020 Summer Olympics will take place in Tokyo, Japan, from Friday, July 24, through Sunday, August 9.
 The history-making summer games only come around every four years, so don’t miss the 2020 festivities in Tokyo.

-The best airports for private flights to Tokyo include Tokyo Haneda International Airport (HND), Narita International Airport (NRT), Yokota Ab Airport (OKO), Chofu Airport (RJTF), and Ibaraki Airport (IBR).
+There are great airports for private flights to Tokyo.
+Options include Tokyo Haneda International Airport (HND) and Narita International Airport (NRT).
+Additionally, Yokota Ab Airport (OKO), Chofu Airport (RJTF), and Ibaraki Airport (IBR) are viable as well.

 a look ahead at 2020

-2020 is shaping up to be a busy year for private travelers.
-Fortunately, Magellan Jets has no blackout dates, no peak day surcharges, and a dedicated support team available 24/7 to our members.
+With all these 2020 events, it’s shaping up to be a busy year for private travelers.
+Fortunately, Magellan Jets has no blackout dates and no peak day surcharges.
+Plus, we also have dedicated support team available 24/7 to our members.

-Need to book a flight to Davos World Forum, the Super Bowl, and beyond?
+Need to book a flight to Davos World Forum, the Super Bowl, and other 2020 events?
 Get a Quote today with instant pricing and route information or inquire about our Elevate membership to discuss whether a jet membership might be an option to consider.